 Additionally, if you decide you want to stay in Japan, you can change your working holiday visa to a working visa if you find a sponsor, and potentially extend your stay.
 Many European and Asian countries are eligible for this visa, while the U.S. is not.
 You can see if your country is qualified for the working holiday visa here.

 However, changing your visa status has become harder over the past few years.
 A recently developing rule has stated that those originally on a tourist visa may have to go to their home country first to switch their visa status.
-While most people are still successful in doing the change here in Japan, this is an ongoing practice that is becoming increasingly enforced by the immigration office.
+While most people are still successful in making the change here in Japan, this is an ongoing practice that is becoming increasingly enforced by the immigration office.

-I recommend really taking the time to look for your new home.
+I recommend really taking time to look for your new home.
 There are many, many options out there and, yes, it will be a hassle to go through all of them, but this may be your home for the next few years, and you want to make sure you’ll love it.
 A tip for you to remember is that housing prices go up from December to April, and down between May and October.

 To get around this, you can look at Hikkoshi Matome, a Japanese website that ranks the various neighbourhoods from all around Japan.
 It tells you the rent costs, suitability for single living, number of shops, population age average, and other factors.
 They even tell you how many other foreigners live in that area.